Jeff-Bouchard/cloudloop-browser/README.md

 Loops are just HATEOAS references to external HTTPS URLs.
 No audio processing here!

 ### Running

+build all the images with docker-compose build

+run dev server with `./run.sh dev build && ./run.sh dev up`

 The production configuration can be launched using `docker-compose up`.
 All three containers run just fine on 1GB memory and 1 shared vCore.
 Could probably use ARM instances for the API and a "fat" redis